How Long To Cook Pot Roast In Oven At 350?

 Pot roast is all about slowly cooked beef cut.
 But if you are pressed for time really hard, you will have no choice but breaking the rule and cooking the roast at a higher temperature at 400 degrees Fahrenheit.
 Add a cup of hot water in the pot before placing in the oven.
 It will prevent the beef cut from drying out, crisping up, and sticking to the pot’s bottom.
 The advantage is that baking the pot roast at 400 degrees Fahrenheit will reduce the cooking time by about half an hour.

-Related: [FULL GUIDE] How Long To Cook Prime Rib In Oven
+Related: How Long To Bake Mahi Mahi In Oven At 375 Degrees?

 What to serve with pot roast?